Here are some of the different reptiles and amphibians that I have caught,

 Here is a good example on how to tell male from female, the female has a white underbelly

-and here is the tops of them, the left is the female and the right is the male.
+and the male has black and blue on his underbelly,and here is the tops of them, the left is the female and the right is the male.

 This is a Leopard frog, they are called that because of their spots.
 I have caught lots of Leopard frogs.